-explore the use of our model in facial landmark detection in images in especially challenging in-the-wild setting and with large variations in head pose.
-The CE-CLM and CEN training codes will be publicly available on multicomp.cs.cmu.edu/ceclm/.
+In our experiments we first evaluate the performance of Convolutional Experts Network and compare the performance with LNF [2] and SVR [25] local detectors.
+We also evaluate the importance of the ME-layer for CEN performance.
+Our facial landmark detection experiments explore the use of our model in facial landmark detection in images in especially challenging in-the-wild setting and with large variations in head pose, followed by experiment on 84-point landmark detection.
+The CE-CLM and CEN training codes are publicly available on https: //github.com/A2Zadeh/CE-CLM and multicomp.cs.cmu.edu/ceclm/.